gctanita/understandingImageGeneration/Samplers/DPM_2_ANCESTRAL/dpm_2_ancestral.md

-# DDIM
+# DPM_2_ANCESTRAL

-Average score: 14.03 out of 17.25
+Average score: 13.56 out of 17.25
-Total score: 449 out of 552
+Total score: 434 out of 552
-Average time: 134.405 s / picture
+Average time: 246.11 s / picture
-Average time normalized: 125.88 s / picture *
+Average time normalized: 242.68 s / picture *

-DDIM stands for Denoising Diffusion Implicit Models.
-It is a type of sampler used in image generation models (like Stable Diffusion) to speed up the denoising process while preserving image quality.

-DDIM is an acceleration technique introduced in 2021 by Jiaming Song et al. to generate images faster and with more control.
-- It reduces the number of denoising steps needed (e.g., from 1000 to 20–50).
-- Unlike standard samplers (like DDPM), which are stochastic (random), DDIM can work in a deterministic mode, meaning:
-  - Given the same seed, prompt, and settings, it always gives the same image.
-- It's a non-Markovian sampler, meaning each step depends on all previous steps, not just the immediate last one.
+DPM_2_ANCESTRAL is a stochastic variant of the DPM_2 sampler, combining the accuracy of second-order solvers with the randomness of ancestral sampling to introduce creative variation in generated images.

+How it Works
+- In regular DPM_2, the reverse diffusion process is fully deterministic — great for repeatable outputs.
+- DPM_2_ANCESTRAL injects Gaussian noise at each step in a carefully controlled way, which:
+  - Increases diversity
+  - Helps the model explore more of the latent space
+  - Can recover more fine-grained details or enhance creativity

 ✅ Pros
-- Fast image generation
-- Deterministic (good for reproducibility)
-- Less noisy than stochastic samplers
-- Works without retraining the diffusion model
+- High-quality results like dpm_2
+- More artistic variation thanks to stochasticity
+- Great for natural scenes, portraits, and dynamic compositions
+- Avoids the overly flat results that some deterministic samplers produce

 ⚠️ Cons
-- Sometimes less diverse than stochastic samplers
-- May generate less fine detail than longer-step samplers like DPM++ with higher steps
+- Less predictable (not ideal for reproducibility testing)
+- May introduce minor artifacts in rare cases due to noise injection
+- Slower than pure Euler/Heun methods (because it’s second-order)

 𝙋𝙞𝙘𝙩𝙪𝙧𝙚 𝙜𝙚𝙣𝙚𝙧𝙖𝙩𝙞𝙤𝙣 𝙨𝙚𝙩𝙩𝙞𝙣𝙜𝙨: